n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 <!-- see https://www.notion.so/n8n/Pull-in-templates-for-the-integrations-pages-37c716837b804d30a33b47475f6e3780 -->
 [[ templatesWidget(title, 'merge') ]]

-## Merging branches with uneven numbers of items
+## Merging data streams with uneven numbers of items

 The items passed into Input 1 of the Merge node will take precedence.
 For example, if the Merge node receives five items in Input 1 and 10 items in Input 2, it only processes five items.
 The remaining five items from Input 2 aren't processed.